mohker-83010/StakeCubeCoin/doc/README.md

 What is StakeCubeCoin (SCC)?
 -------------------------

-StakeCubeCoin is a fork of the Dash codebase; which uses a combination of x11-PoW and Deterministic Masternodes to secure the cryptocurrency's network and blockchain.
+StakeCubeCoin is a fork of the Dash codebase; which uses a combination of SCCPow-PoW and Deterministic Masternodes to secure the cryptocurrency's network and blockchain.
+SCCPow is based of FiroPow with a small change.
+Epoch length has been adjusted from 1300 to 3240 blocks.

-The StakeCubeCoin blockchain is further secured by Masternodes, which enforce ChainLocks and InstantSend for an extremely fast, secure network monitored by 1000s of Masternodes, constantly producing secure quorums.
+The StakeCubeCoin blockchain is further secured by Masternodes, which enforce ChainLocks and InstantSend for a high-speed, secure network monitored by 1000s of Masternodes, constantly producing secure quorums.

 The first consecutive blocks contain the coins allocated for the user coin swap (From the MUE codebase), destined for holders of the previous PoS/MN version of StakeCubeCoin.